 Special Education is not a place, it is a service

 The goal is to provide all students with a disability the services necessary for success in the least restrictive classroom environment.
-We have a strong emphasis on raising expectations and standards of excellence for all preK – 12 students culminating in graduation.
-Through partnership between parents, teachers, administrators, and related service providers we will achieve excellence in teaching and learning for every one of our students.
+We have a strong emphasis on raising expectations and standards of excellence for all PK – 12 students culminating in graduation.
+Through the partnership between parents, teachers, administrators, and related service providers we will achieve excellence in teaching and learning for every one of our students.

 Children with Disabilities